This page in brief

 - Whatever begins to exist has a cause external to itself or arises out of something external to itself.

 The argument is logically valid, so we need to look at the justification of the two premises.

 Premise 2 is a little more complicated.
-There are several ways we might look at it:
+There are several ways this might be justified:

 But what can we know of this cause?
 Does the argument get us very far?

 If the conclusion of the Kalam argument is accepted as true, then some properties of the first cause can be gleaned from the argument.
 For example, the cause is outside the universe and therefore, by definition, outside of space and time; it must be powerful, beginningless and necessary.

 This cause may even be seen to be personal, on the following grounds.
 We currently only know two types of explanation – scientific (in terms of physical processes and laws, e.g. the plate fell because of gravity) and personal (in terms of a person’s motivations and action, e.g. the plate fell because I wasn’t looking when I put it down).
 But the cause of the universe is not physical, spatial or temporal (it is “outside” those things), so cannot be scientific, so it seems it must be personal.